jambonz/jambonz-docs/docs/securing-webapp.md

 ```shell
     $ certbot --nginx
 ```
-* Follow the prompts to select the domain/s you would like to create a certificate for
+* Follow the prompts to create certificates for both the 'app' and the 'api' domains
 * At the end of the script choose option 2 to make all requests redirect to HTTPS
-* Test that your new domain works and is certified
 * Return to the security group settings as discussed above
 * Change access to port 3000 and 3001 from everywhere to SG